 The day of the photograph is bright, but not too sunny and as I am using Av (A) mode the camera decided ISO 125 seemed like a good idea.
 The shutter speed is 1/60 which is not super fast.
 (Fast would be 1/250 +).

 The one thing I was able to experiment with that made a difference to Tom’s close up is the F-stop. this has allowed me to get a sharp focus on his right eye and be a lot sharper than I have achieved before.

-TIP: If you remember my cat closeup post, the F-stop controls how sharp your picture is and how much soft fuzz you can have in the background.
+TIP: If you check out my cat closeup post, the F-stop controls show how sharp your picture is and how much soft fuzz you can have in the background.

 With my new 50mm new lens, I have learned that this camera lens can go right down to F1.4.
 This is a very shallow setting.
 Had I used this instead of F3.5, Tom’s nose tip would be super sharp but his eyes and fur would have been blurry.